 To address complaints or concerns related to project activities, UNDP will be managing complaints received under component 1.
 It will be critical to have good communication on the processes of the GM system, both in terms of beneficiaries' rights and the boundaries of the system.
 Complaints received by the GM system will be registered, tracked, investigated, and promptly resolved.
 This GM is summarized in the Stakeholder Engagement Plan and will be further elaborated and updated.
-The proposed project will adopt the GM of FAO UNDP and WFP in addition to the SFD, SMEPS and PWP GM.
-The FAO and WFP will take overall responsibility for managing complaints received through SFD and SMEPS, under components 2,3 and 4.
-The FAO will disseminate the hotline number at regional and local levels to increase accountability at those levels to citizens' inquiries.
-This GM system will include multiple uptake mechanisms (telephone, complaints box, website, email, and text messaging).
+The Parent Project adopted the GM of FAO UNDP and WFP in addition to the SFD, SMEPS and PWP GM.
+The FAO and WFP took overall responsibility for managing complaints received through SFD and SMEPS, under components 2,3 and 4.
+The FAO, under the Parent Project, disseminated the hotline number at regional and local levels to increase accountability at those levels to citizens' inquiries.
+This GM system includes multiple uptake mechanisms (telephone, complaints box, website, email, and text messaging).

-The FAO grievance mechanism (GM) for this project is already in place (in accordance with ESS10) and will be used to capture and address specific concerns about compensation, relocation, and/or livelihood restoration measures raised by displaced persons (or others) in a timely fashion.
-The project follows the already established FAO, UNDP and PWP in Yemen and SFD, PWP and SMEPS's Grievance Mechanism (GM).
-All project partners will facilitate the amicable resolution of beneficiaries' concerns of project activities respectively regarding alleged or potential violations of FAO's, UNDP, WFP, PWP, SMEPS and SFD's, but also World Bank Group's ethical, social, environmental, and Gender Based Violence / Sexual Exploitation and Abuse (GBV-SEA) standards and commitments.
+The FAO grievance mechanism (GM) for the parent project is already in place (in accordance with ESS10) and will be used for the AF to capture and address specific concerns about compensation, relocation, and/or livelihood restoration measures raised by displaced persons (or others) in a timely fashion.
+The Parent Project including the Additional financing follows the already established FAO, UNDP and PWP in Yemen and SFD, PWP and SMEPS's Grievance Mechanism (GM).
+All project partners facilitate the amicable resolution of beneficiaries' concerns of the Parent including the Additional financing Project activities respectively regarding alleged or potential violations of FAO's, UNDP, WFP, PWP, SMEPS and SFD's, but also World Bank Group's ethical, social, environmental, and Gender Based Violence / Sexual Exploitation and Abuse (GBV-SEA) standards and commitments.

-The primary and overall purpose of the project's GM is threefold: (i) respect project stakeholders' Human Rights; (ii) Do No Harm during the project interventions to beneficiaries, including affected, interested and disadvantages people will be addressed immediately; and (iii) provide clear and accountable means for project affected and/or impacted persons to freely raise complaints and seek remedies when they believe they have been harmed by the project interventions and/or project staff, and their lives have been worse off as a result of such interventions.
-An effective, inclusive, and responsive GRM also facilitates project progress by reducing the risk that unaddressed complaints eventually lead to construction delays, adverse public attention, and lengthy court procedures as a last resort.
+The primary and overall purpose of the project's GM is threefold: (i) respect project stakeholders' Human Rights; (ii) Do No Harm during the parent project including the Additional financing interventions to beneficiaries, including affected, interested and disadvantages people are addressed immediately; and (iii) provide clear and accountable means for project affected and/or impacted persons to freely raise complaints and seek remedies when they believe they have been harmed by the project interventions and/or project staff, and their lives have been worse off as a result of such interventions.
+An effective, inclusive, and responsive GRM also facilitates project progress by reducing the risk that unaddressed complaints, eventually lead to construction delays, adverse public attention, and lengthy court procedures as a last resort.

-Within the project's GM, FAO, UNDP, and WFP will consider feedback and complaints that may be received by stakeholders6, as part of its commitment to engaging Yemen citizen recipient of project activities, freely and fairly.
+Within the Parent Project's GM, FAO, UNDP, and WFP consider feedback and complaints that are received by stakeholders10, as part of its commitment to engaging Yemen citizen recipient of project activities, freely and fairly.
 It is the responsibility of all project staff to clearly explain the rights to complain and the method(s) in which to convey those complaints in a formal manner for grievance redress.